-According to the Bureau of Justice Statistics, in 2009 more than 7.2 million people were on probation, in jail or prison, or on parole at year-end—one in every 32 adults.* At the same time, an estimated 5,018,900 adults were under supervision in their community either on probation or parole.†
+According to the Bureau of Justice Statistics, more than 6.8 million people were on probation, in jail or prison, or on parole at the end of 2014—one in every 36 adults.* At the same time, an estimated 4.7 million adults were under supervision in their community, either on probation or parole.†

 - Case manager

 - Jury consultant

 - Victim advocate